nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
-* people who work in management/administration of tuition centres
+* people who work in management/administration of tuition centres in **Singapore**
-* manages a tuition centre of small to medium size
+* manages a tuition centre of **small to medium size (roughly a few hundred students)**

-**Value proposition**: Centralizes contact details, tracks student data, maintains a teacher directory, and offers functions that improve administrative efficiency and organization for a tuition centre.
+**Value proposition**: Centralizes contact details, tracks student data and offers functions that improve administrative efficiency and organization for a tuition centre.